 Our goal was to determine the impact of the proposed upgrade on travel conditions.
 When a highway is upgraded to an interstate, you can usually expect drivers who currently use other routes to switch to the new interstate.
 This is due to “latent demand” (also known as “induced demand”) for the interstate.
 Our goal was to estimate the volume of latent demand for the upgraded US-90/I-49 corridor.
 Since we did not have a travel demand model available for this work, we turned to StreetLight Data to help us build a forecast.

-To measure the volume of travel on both I-10 and US-90 between Lafayette and New Orleans, we used the StreetLight InSight Origin-Destination with Middle Filter Analysis as shown in Figure 7.
+To measure the volume of travel on both I-10 and US-90 between Lafayette and New Orleans, we used the StreetLight InSight Origin-Destination with Middle Filter Analysis.
 We used a whole year of data (every month in 2016) to obtain transportation analytics that describe travel conditions on an average weekday.

 Figure 5: In the maps above, the red lines show traffic taking I-10.
 The Orange lines show traffic taking US-90.
 The arrows indicate the direction of traffic.
 The circles near New Orleans and Lafayette represent Origin and Destination Zones.
 (Images courtesy of Arcadis)